 "What's that?"
 Mark asked.

-"It's a photo of one of my ancestors," John replied.
+"A photo of one of my ancestors."

-"And just what will you tell them?" countered Gavin defiantly.
+"And just what will you tell them?" countered Gavin.
 "That you found some ancient garbage in a hole somewhere?
 And that it amounts to undeniable evidence of our shared heritage?
 Do you really think the repatriation committee will turn over a century of legislation and enforcement policies based on scraps of paper?"